Chempearcedev/token_design/README.md

 - Landing on the home page, testing navigation links.
 I can see that the links work for all areas.
    * After clicking on the 'All Product' link i noticed that the button to select a different catagory what positioned underneath a banner, edited this by adding css to create space above it.
-- Selecting products to view, takes me to the desired description of that
+- Selecting products to view, takes me to the desired description of that product.

+Lighthouse was Used
+w3 validator
+PEP8

 ## Deployment